1eom3i/Earthquake-damage-predictor/README.md

 # Earthquake-damage-predictor

+## Run
+ How to run the code
+1. Before running the code, please ensure that the raw data file, submission_format.csv file, and the code file are placed in the same folder.
+2. To train and save the model, create a new folder named "models" in the same directory.
+3. Before running the code, make sure that the necessary libraries for the program are installed,e.g., numpy, pandas, scikit-learn, lightgbm, etc.
+4. Run all code cells.
+(Cells below “Catboost” do not need to be run.)

 ## Problem Description
 We're trying to predict the ordinal variable damage_grade, which represents a level of damage to the building that was hit by the earthquake.
 There are 3 grades of the damage: